joshbrew/portfolio/README.md

 You can access the Node-served page at `http://localhost:8000` or the quart server test page at `http://localhost:7000` to experiment (add `/build` at port 7000 to access the webapp build via Python (minus hot reload)).

 Set protocol to 'https' in server/server_settings.js for production and generate your ssl keys in the provided folder using the instructions.
-Be sure the python server targets them too.
+Set Production=true in python/server.py.
+Be sure the python server targets the ssl certs properly, too.

 ##### The Node --> Python socket requires https to relay messages to the browser between ports.